Ancient Gold (and occasional silver!) Coins

 and progressively "watered down" with silver (the post Crondall and

-European types have that insipid gold colour about them) until by circa AD 660's,
+European types have that insipid, debased gold colour about them) until by

-they were all entirely silver in metal content.
+circa AD 660's, just a single generation on, they were all entirely silver in

 the single largest hoard of Anglo-Saxon gold coins found prior to the 21st